 HARRISBURG, Pa., Dec.
-15, 2016 /PRNewswire-USNewswire/ -- Older adults and people with disabilities have until December 31 to apply for rebates on property tax or rent paid in 2015 from Pennsylvania's Property Tax/Rent Rebate program, the Department of Revenue said today.
+16, 2015 /PRNewswire-USNewswire/ -- Older adults and people with disabilities have until December 31 to apply for rebates of up to $975 from Pennsylvania's Property Tax/Rent Rebate program, the Department of Revenue said today.

 Claim forms and assistance are available at no cost from Department of Revenue district offices, local Area Agencies on Aging, senior centers and state legislators' offices.

 Assistance is also available by calling 1-888-222-9190, between 7:30 a.m. and 5 p.m., Monday through Friday.
 Requests for claim forms by telephone or mail can no longer be considered due to the approaching deadline, but Property Tax/Rent Rebate claim forms (PA-1000) and information are available online at www.revenue.pa.gov or from the sources listed above.

 To speed processing, claimants are reminded to provide all required income, property tax or rent information.
 Applications must be postmarked by Thursday, December 31.

 The maximum standard rebate is $650, but supplemental rebates for qualifying homeowners can boost rebates to $975.

 The rebate program benefits eligible Pennsylvanians age 65 and older; widows and widowers age 50 and older; and people with disabilities age 18 and older.
 The income limits are $35,000 a year for homeowners and $15,000 annually for renters and half of Social Security income is excluded.